Russ Cargill: No, rats can't be trapped this easily, you're trapped like... carrots.

 - Done more literally in the Red Dwarf episode "Quarantine" when Rimmer, who has been driven mad by a holo-virus and quarantined the rest of the crew, punishes them with two hours of "W.O.O. - without oxygen".

-- In the Stargate SG-1 episode "The Broca Divide" the SGC is infected by a plague of alien origin.
+- Stargate SG-1: In "The Broca Divide", the SGC is infected by a plague of alien origin.
 General Hammond phones his superiors to request a quarantine by outside troops, with orders to shoot on sight and burn the bodies.